ag143/workshop/PowerBI/notes.md

 - ColumnA: TRIM
     ColumnB: CLEAN

-In the Power Querry editor, select the text column you want to shape and the right click on them.
+In the Power Querry editor, select the text column you want to shape and then right click on them.
 This menu will appear:
 - Transform > Trim/Clean/Length/...

 split datatime before importing to power bi
 - In order to improve our Power BI model performances, it is really important to work at the data source level.
 Among the different techniques available to optimize the modeling experience, there is the split between the date and time if they come from a single combined column

-to replace null values with the date from the previous row
+to replace null values with the data from the previous row
 - command: Fill, and then Down

 From the **Extract** menu, click Text After Delimiter
 - Fist/Last Characters, Range, Text before/after delimiter, Text Between Delimiters

 data model presents a huge list of queries that make it difficult to organize the transformation steps
-- cteate a group of queries to classify the data-transformations
+- create a group of queries to classify the data-transformations

 parameter
 - M: Advance Query Editor > replace text by [varName] (the varName looks like Pythons)